 Lee Scratch Perry

 Scratch Perry is one of the most famous reggae musicians and has pioneered dub music as its own style.
 He worked at a record and musical equipment store and later at a production studio, and that is where he built his foundations as a musician and producer.
 Lee Scratch Perry would go on to produce scores of music and collaborations with famous bands and musicians.
 His Black Ark studio drew the likes of Bob Marley, Junior Byles, the Heptones, Max Romeo and many other reggae, ska and rocksteady musicians and their bands.
 Perry produced many songs that became famous in their own right, besides producing his own songs and reworks.
 After moving to the United States and living for a period in the United Kingdom, Perry returned to making music after a hiatus which followed his burning of the Black Ark studio.
-In 2003 Perry was awarded a Grammy for his album Jamaican E.T. and since then, continued to participate on collaborations with the Beastie Boys, Andrew W.K., Moby, Don Fleming and other instrumentalists and slots players from SlotsWise.
+In 2003 Perry was awarded a Grammy for his album Jamaican E.T. and since then, continued to participate on collaborations with the Beastie Boys, Andrew W.K., Moby, Don Fleming and other instrumentalists.